-National Collection, a museum exhibition, is realized in its entirety as a durational performance and is the first of its kind in Israel.
-The exhibition is held over six weeks in various spaces of the Tel Aviv Museum of Art, and is performed by eleven members of Public Movement.
+National Collection, a museum exhibition, was realized in its entirety as a durational performance and was the first of its kind in Israel.
+The exhibition was held over six weeks in various spaces of the Tel Aviv Museum of Art, and performed by eleven members of Public Movement.

-Almost a decade after Public Movement’s inaugural performative act: the laying a wreath of white flowers on the steps of Independence Hall.
-The exhibition temporarily returns the Independence Hall to the “Hall of Art” to underscore a complex relationship, and interdependency, between the State and its cultural institutions.
+Almost a decade after Public Movement’s inaugural performative act: the laying a wreath of white flowers on the steps of Independence Hall, the exhibition temporarily returned the Independence Hall to the “Hall of Art” to underscore a complex relationship and inter-dependency between the State and its cultural institutions.

-As part of National Collection the performance Debriefing Session II is staged in a separate, secret location in the Museum.
-It is a one-on-one meeting undertaken with a Public Movement Agent.
+As part of National Collection, the performance Debriefing Session II, a one-on-one meeting undertaken with a Public Movement Agent, was staged in a separate, secret location in the Museum.
 Debriefing Sessions are Public Movement methodology, which exist in the transition between research and action.